PrototypeZone/ceng317/hardware/lasercutting/README.md

 1. Download both the sch and brd files.
 2. Import the Eagle files in KiCad.
 3. Auto match the layers.
 4. Print the brd to pdf.
+(All or just Edge.Cuts and F.Adhesive?)
 5. Import the pdf into CorelDraw.